 “Another GP called about their patient who had rather non-specific symptoms, and as part of the workup, he had done an ECG, which he wanted me to run my eye over.
 This ECG showed a low heart rate (40bpm).
 I diagnosed heart block (a dangerous condition that untreated often kills the patient within a few weeks).
 The patient was immediately sent to hospital for a pacemaker, something that should return their outlook to normal.”

 Dr Davey told us “I very much enjoy providing a very easy-to-access service to GPs nationwide.
 I believe that they find it very useful to be able to talk through difficult cases which are worrying them with fellow professionals, without having to go through long winded and difficult hospital switchboards.
-I have been really impressed with the very high quality of the GPs who access the service, and the difficult clinical problems that they face, and I believe that they appreciate the discussion and advice I give.”
+I have been really impressed with the expertise of the GPs who access the service, and how they deal with difficult clinical problems that they face, and I believe that they appreciate the discussion and advice I give.”

 For further information